protegeproject/owl2lpg/index.md

 Our overarching design principle is to prioritize representational **consistency over convenience** (of query writing, of query response time, etc.).
 Below we describe in detail some key design choices:

 - **The OWL object type is specified by a property value**.
-Each OWL object is identified through a *reserved keyword* (see 1.3 Reserved Keywords) that satisfies the `type` property of a node.
+Each OWL object is identified through a *reserved keyword* (see [1.3.2 Reserved Keywords](#132-reserved-keywords)) that satisfies the `type` property of a node.
 For example, the `'type' = 'Class'` pair indicates a node that represents an OWL Class entity in the graph.
 This  *type-of* method will provide the node the neccessary abstraction to deal with various complex structural constructions in the OWL language specification.

 - **Complex OWL constructs (e.g., class expression, axioms, data ranges) are depicted as a node with outgoing edges**.
 Depending on the type of the complex construction, the outgoing edge can be linked to a node or to another complex construction.
 For example, the OWL SubClassOf axiom will have one `Axiom` node (i.e., with a type equals to 'SubClassOf') and two outgoing edges (i.e., `HAS_SUB` and `HAS_SUPER`) that link to an `Entity` node (i.e., with a type equals to 'Class') or to a complex construction of *any* `ClassExpression` node, in any combinations.